Have you got a pretty packed schedule? Snap! So have I and that’s why maximising time is absolutely essential.

 Dropbox is another firm favourite so I can access files on the go.

 #7 Set aside the last 15 – 30 minutes at the end of your workday

 - Delete and file anything you don’t need

 - Check your trusty notepad for the day’s unbidden thoughts

 - Look over your calendar and add in/delete/accepts as appropriate

 - Finalise the next day’s priority list

-I’d love to hear your feedback and of course please share, in the comments below, any tips you like to use to get more out of each day.
+I’d love to hear your feedback, and please share, in the comments any tips you like to use to get more out of each day.

 This post was originally written as a guest post for Simple Team Meeting as 7 Simple, Proven Tips to Immediately Get More Out of Your Day.